Daviesia implexa

+Description

-DescriptionDaviesia implexa is a mound-shaped shrub that typically grows up to 1 m and 2 m wide and that has many tangled, glabrous branchlets with ridged or winged branchlets.
+Daviesia implexa is a mound-shaped shrub that typically grows up to 1 m and 2 m wide and that has many tangled, glabrous branchlets with ridged or winged branchlets.
 Its phyllodes are scattered, linear but twisted, 5–100 mm long and 2–5 mm long.
 The flowers are arranged in groups of two or three in leaf axils, each flower on a pedicel 2.5–6 mm long with bracts 1.5–2.0 mm long at the base.
 The sepals are joined at the base, the upper two lobes joined for most of their length and the lower three pointed.
 The standard petal is elliptic, 10.0–11.5 mm long and yellow or apricot-coloured with a reddish-brown ring around a yellowish-green base, the wings 8.5–11 mm long, red and yellow, and the keel is about 6.5 mm long and yellow.
 Flowering occurs from September to January and the fruit is a flattened triangular pod 15–17 mm long.